 It is not all about the “reasonable step”, there are in fact instances in which dismissal is necessitated in order for a Bank/Servicer to avoid violating RESPA and moreover, both the Courts and counsels do not inculcate Banks/Servicers from liability under RESPA nor do the eliminate responsibility under the same.
 The Consumer Financial Protection Bureau (CFPB) made that clear, and emphasized that the requirements under §1024.41(g) are not merely a part of the soon to be implemented Amendments, but rather the requirements were intended in the rule as originally codified on January 10, 2014.
 A servicer cannot do things that would cause a foreclosure sale to occur.
 A trial directly causes that to occur in a Judicial Foreclosure State like Florida.
 In Fox v.
 Manley, Deas, & Kochalski, LLC, the court concluded that the borrower stated a claim under 1024.41(g) by alleging that the loan servicer ‘was engaged in conduct that would cause a foreclosure sale’—namely, actively participating in rescheduling the foreclosure sale which was averted due to the borrower’s unilateral actions.
 (Emphasis added).
 Fox v.
 Manley, Deas, & Kochalski, LLC., No. 16 C 5715, 2016 WL 6092638 (N.D.
 Ill.
 Oct.
 19, 2016).

 The court in Fox took exception to the servicer’s conduct which amounted to reviewing him for a permanent loan modification while at the same time it ensuring that a new foreclosure date was on the calendar for its own convenience.
 Id.
 The court reasoned that the loan servicer was “not permitted to evade RESPA [(Real Estate Settlement Procedures Act)] liability purely because of the borrower’s steps to thwart a foreclosure sale.”
 (Emphasis added).
 Id.
-Lastly, the Fox Court commented on the servicer’s assertion that the Plaintiff in that case had failed to state a cause of action by virtue of the servicer’s conduct having not ultimately and directly resulted in a sale.
+Lastly, the Fox Court commented on the servicer’s assertion that the Plaintiff, in that case, had failed to state a cause of action by virtue of the servicer’s conduct had not ultimately and directly resulted in a sale.
 Id.
-The court in Fox found the servicer’s assertion as unavailing and without merit, because the actions of the servicer would have caused a sale, but for Fox’s independent action to stop that sale from being reset.
+The court in Fox found the servicer’s assertion as unavailing and without merit because the actions of the servicer would have caused a sale, but for Fox’s independent action to stop that sale from being reset.
 Id.
 Overall, this means we must remember that Regulation X, while ensuring Court’s follow particular guideposts (more on that in another blog post) through legislation, was specifically designed to command Banks and Servicers alike conduct themselves fairly while Borrowers across the country are still digging themselves out from underneath a heavy burden of debt.

 See also 41(c)(2)(iv) Facially complete application.

 1. Reasonable opportunity.
 Section 1024.41(c)(2)(iv) requires a servicer to treat a facially complete application as complete for the purposes of paragraphs (f)(2) and (g) until the borrower has been given a reasonable opportunity to complete the application.
-A reasonable opportunity requires the servicer to notify the borrower of what additional information or corrected documents are required, and to afford the borrower sufficient time to gather the information and documentation necessary to complete the application and submit it to the servicer.
+A reasonable opportunity requires the servicer to notify the borrower of what additional information or corrected documents are required and to afford the borrower sufficient time to gather the information and documentation necessary to complete the application and submit it to the servicer.
 The amount of time that is sufficient for this purpose will depend on the facts and circumstances.
 (Emphasis added).